gabriela-framework/gabriela/docs/README.md

 ___
 **Important note: The error object**
 >When using *onError* event, *Error* object that is thrown must always be the first argument to *onError*.
-You can call it whatever you like but it must the the first argument in this function.
+You can call it whatever you like but it must be the first argument in this function.
 ___

 *throwException* is the same as *next*, *skip* or *done* functions and can be injected almost anywhere.